AkatQuas/webgl-playlist/webgl-tutorialspoint/docs/basics.md

 The full form of **OpenGL ES SL** is OpenGL Embedded System Shading Language.
 To handle the data in the shader programs, ES SL provides three types of variables.
 They are as follows:

 - **Attributes**: These variables hold the input values of the vertex shader program.
 Attributes point to the vertex buffer objects that contains per-vertex data.
-Each time the vertex shader is invoked, the attributes point to VBO of different vertices.
+Each time the vertex shader is invoked, the attributes point to VBO of different vertices. [reference](https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html#attributes).

-- **Uniforms**: These variables hold the input data that is common for both vertex and fragment shaders, such as light position, texture coordinates, and color.
+- **Uniforms**: These variables hold the input data that is common and stays the same for both vertex and fragment shaders, such as light position, texture coordinates, and color. [reference](https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html#uniforms)

-- **Varyings**: These variables are used to pass the data from the vertex shader to the fragment shader.
+- **Varyings**: These variables are used to pass the data from the vertex shader to the fragment shader. [reference](https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html#varyings)

+- **Textures**: These variables are data coming from pixels/texels, usually for fragment shader. [reference](https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html#textures-in-fragment-shaders)

 # Graphics Pipeline